 Over the life of the WET, a portion of the total taxes collected will be distributed into two funds—the water quality infrastructure fund and the water quality assistance fund—which will provide money to the Department of Agriculture and Land Stewardship and the Iowa Finance Authority.
 These funds will be used to improve water quality in Iowa.
 The remaining portion of WET that is not distributed into either of these funds will be deposited into the General Fund.

 The WET applies to the sale of water service by water utilities.

 Water service means the delivery of water by a piped distribution system.
 A water utility means any person, partnership, business association, or corporation, including municipally owned corporations, domestic or foreign, who owns or operates any facilities for making sales of water service to the public for compensation.

-For purposes of WET, a facility is any storage tank, well, plant, reservoir, aqueduct, hydrant, pump, or any other similar device, mechanism, equipment, or amenity designed to hold, treat, sanitize, or deliver water.
+For purposes of WET, a facility is any storage tank, water tower, well, plant, reservoir, aqueduct, hydrant, pump, or any other similar device, mechanism, equipment, or amenity designed to hold, treat, sanitize, or deliver water.
 Facility does not include interior plumbing.

 Except as otherwise stated on this website, the requirements for filing returns and deposits for sales tax under Iowa Administrative Code chapter 701-12 will apply to WET.

 With respect to filing of returns, all water utilities must file quarterly returns.
 However, if you expect that your annual tax liability for water sales will not exceed $120, you may apply to the Director to file annual returns.